iam-peekay/personal-website/content/posts/2015-12-30_How-the-Web-Works-Part-III--HTTP---REST-e61bc50fa0a.md

 ---
+template: post
-title: "How the Web Works Part III: HTTP & REST"
+title: 'How the Web Works Part III: HTTP & REST'
+slug: /posts/how-the-web-works-part-iii-http-rest/
+draft: false
 date: 2015-12-30T16:12:13.318Z
-template: "post"
-draft: false
-slug: "/posts/how-the-web-works-part-iii-http-rest/"
-category: ""
-tags: [JavaScript,Web Development,Learning To Code,Tech,Technology]
+description: >-
-description: "We went over basic web architecture in part I, and we talked about web application structure in part II.
-Now it’s time to roll up our sleeves and tackle part III: a closer look at HTTP and REST…"
+  We went over basic web architecture in part I, and we talked about web application structure in part II.
+Now it’s time to roll up our sleeves and tackle part III: a closer look at HTTP and REST…
+category: How it works
+tags:
+  - JavaScript
+  - Web Development
+  - Learning To Code
+  - Tech
+  - Technology
 ---

 ### How the Web Works Part III: HTTP & REST